Looking after your mental health and wellbeing

 It's important to stay active if you can.
 There are lots of ways you can do this.

-- Kent Sport has lots of resources about keeping active during lockdown.
+- Kent Sport has lots of resources for keeping active.

-- Explore Kent have suggestions about staying local for exercise and staying connected with nature
+- Explore Kent have suggestions for exercise and staying connected with nature

 - Alcohol over-use can impact your body and mind.
 To find out if you are drinking at safe levels you can take the know your score quiz.
 For more information visit the Alcohol Change website.